nemogoc/100-days-of-code/r2-log.md

 ### R2D39 - 4/8
 Skipped a few days due to travelling and just needing a quick break.
 Excited to start back up.
 Built an animated gallery to demo transitions.
 Simple project, but cool how dramatically some simple animations change a page.

+### R2D40 - 4/9
+Worked on keyframe animation section.
+Animations are definitely cool, but this still feels premature to be learning.
+It feels like end of project polish, and I still have plenty of questions about making the project in the first place.